 This talk introduces the NLP library for Apache Spark.
 It natively extends the Spark ML pipeline API’s which enabling zero-copy, distributed, combined NLP & ML pipelines, which leverage all of Spark’s built-in optimizations.
 Benchmarks and design best practices for building NLP, ML and DL pipelines on Spark will be shared.
 The library implements core NLP algorithms including lemmatization, part of speech tagging, dependency parsing, named entityrecognition, spell checking and sentiment detection.
 The talk will demonstrate using these algorithms to build commonly used pipelines, using PySpark on notebooks that will be made publicly available after the talk.

 Session hashtag: #DS1SAIS

 Alex Thomas is a principal data scientist at Wisecube.
 He's used natural language processing and machine learning with clinical data, identity data, employer and jobseeker data, and now biochemical data.
 Alex is also the author of Natural Language Processing with Spark NLP.

-David Talby is a chief technology officer at Pacific AI, helping fast-growing companies apply big data and data science techniques to solve real-world problems in healthcare, life science, and related fields.
-Previously, he was with Microsoft's Bing Group, where he led business operations for Bing Shopping in the US and Europe.
-Earlier, he worked at Amazon both in Seattle and the UK, where he built and ran distributed teams that helped scale Amazon's financial systems.
+David Talby is a chief technology officer at John Snow Labs, helping healthcare & life science companies put AI to good use.
+David is the creator of Spark NLP – the world’s most widely used natural language processing library in the enterprise.
+He has extensive experience in building and running web-scale data science and business platforms and teams - in startups, for Microsoft's Bing Shopping in the US and Europe, and to scale Amazon's financial systems in Seattle and the UK.
 David holds a PhD in computer science and master's degrees in both computer science and business administration.